Give2Peer/g2p-server-symfony/README.md

 ### 1.1

+- [ ] More RESTful routes for Users
-- [ ] RESTful routes for Tags
+- [ ] More RESTful routes for Items
-- [ ] Provide stats about the total number of items
+- [ ] More RESTful routes for Tags
 - [ ] a sandbox version of this server to test-drive clients with